The Voice (American TV series): Selection process and format

 Each season begins with the "Blind Auditions", where coaches form their team of artists whom they mentor through the remainder of the season.
 The number of artists varies per season, with a set range between 8 and 16 artists.
 The coaches' chairs are faced towards the audience during artists' performances; those interested in an artist press their button, which turns their chair towards the artist and illuminates the bottom of the chair to read "I want you."
 At the conclusion of the performance, an artist either defaults to the only coach who turned around or selects their coach if more than one coach expresses interest.
 Introduced in the 14th season is "Block", which allows one coach to block another coach from getting a contestant.
-Introduced in the 26th season was the “Coach Replay” where the coaches can save an eliminated artist who had no chairs turn and have them default to their team.
-The “Coach Replay” returned for season 27 under a new format, a coach may use it if he/she did not originally turn around and if one or more of the other coaches did turn to make the coach who didn’t turn eligible for the artist to choose.
+The "Block" has been used in every season since its inception except for season twenty-nine.
+Introduced in the 26th season was the "Coach Replay" where the coaches can save an eliminated artist who had no chairs turn and have them default to their team.
+The "Coach Replay" returned for season 27 under a new format, a coach may use it if he/she did not originally turn around and if one or more of the other coaches did turn to make the coach who did not turn eligible for the artist to choose.
+The "Coach Replay" did not return for season 28.
+However, a new feature was introduced, dubbed the "Carson Callback".
+This feature allows Carson Daly to select one artist to audition again after previously failing to make a team.

 In the "Battle Rounds", each coach pairs two of their team members to perform together, then chooses one to advance in the competition.
 Each coach is assisted by different celebrity advisors which vary each season.
 In season one, coaches sit alongside their respective advisors in the battle stage; however, the advisors no longer join the coaches in the battle stage starting season two.
-In season 23, there are no advisors and its coach assumed the duties for advising the artists alone.
-Season three introduced "steals", allowing each coach to save/select individuals who were eliminated during a battle round by another coach.
+In season 23, there are no advisors and its coach assumed the duties for advising the artists alone. season three introduced "steals", allowing each coach to save/select individuals who were eliminated during a battle round by another coach.
 First seen in the eighth season, artists are either given a walkover or is reassigned to a three-way battle in the event of another artist withdrawing from the competition if each coach sees fit.
-Saves were also added starting Season 14, which lets a coach prevent someone that they eliminated on their team from going home; in Seasons 23 and 25, Saves are replaced with "Playoff Pass" (based on the Battle Pass from the Australian version) which allow one artist to exempt them from participating in the Knockouts and directly advance to the Playoffs (the other artist advancing to the Knockouts as usual).
+Saves were also added starting season 14, which lets a coach prevent someone that they eliminated on their team from going home; in seasons 23 and 25, Saves are replaced with "Playoff Pass" (based on the Battle Pass from the Australian version) which allow one artist to exempt them from participating in the Knockouts and directly advance to the Playoffs (the other artist advancing to the Knockouts as usual).
+In season 29, the "Super Steal" was introduced allowing the coach to override other steals in the round to acquire the artist.